Late Middle Ages: Late medieval European society

 The upheavals caused by the Black Death left certain minority groups particularly vulnerable, especially the Jews, who were often blamed for the calamities.
-Anti-Jewish pogroms were carried out all over Europe; in February 1349, 2,000 Jews were murdered in Strasbourg.
+Anti-Jewish pogroms were carried out all over Europe; in February 1349, two thousand Jews were murdered in Strasbourg.
 States were also guilty of discrimination against the Jews.
 Monarchs gave in to the demands of the people, and the Jews were expelled from England in 1290, from France in 1306, from Spain in 1492, and from Portugal in 1497.

-While the Jews were suffering persecution, one group that probably experienced increased empowerment in the Late Middle Ages was women.
-The great social changes of the period opened up new possibilities for women in the fields of commerce, learning and religion.
+While the Jews were suffering persecution, one group that probably experienced increased empowerment in the late Middle Ages was women.
+The great social changes of the period opened up new possibilities for women in the fields of commerce, learning, and religion.
 Yet at the same time, women were also vulnerable to incrimination and persecution, as belief in witchcraft increased.

-The accumulation of social, environmental and health-related problems also led an increase of interpersonal violence in most parts of Europe.
-Population increase, religious intolerance, famine and disease led to an increase in violent acts in vast parts of the medieval society.
+The accumulation of social, environmental, and health-related problems also led to an increase in interpersonal violence in most parts of Europe.
+Population increase, religious intolerance, famine, and disease led to an increase in violent acts in vast parts of medieval society.
 One exception to this was North-Eastern Europe, whose population managed to maintain low levels of violence due to a more organized society resulting from extensive and successful trade.

-Up until the mid-14th century, Europe had experienced steadily increasing urbanisation.
-Cities were also decimated by the Black Death, but the role of urban areas as centres of learning, commerce and government ensured continued growth.
-By 1500, Venice, Milan, Naples, Paris and Constantinople each probably had more than 100,000 inhabitants.
-Twenty-two other cities were larger than 40,000; most of these were in Italy and the Iberian peninsula, but there were also some in France, the Empire, the Low Countries, plus London in England.
+Up until the mid-14th century, Europe had experienced steadily increasing urbanization.
+Cities were also decimated by the Black Death, but the role of urban areas as centres of learning, commerce, and government ensured continued growth.
+By 1500, Venice, Milan, Naples, Paris, and Constantinople each probably had more than 100,000 inhabitants.
+Twenty-two other cities were larger than 40,000; most of these were in Italy and the Iberian peninsula, but there were also some in France, the Empire, and the Low Countries, as well as London in England.